broadJeff/sql-data-warehouse-project/docs/installation_guidelines.md

 ### Connect the sql2022 docker container to SSMS:

-Make sure to have the below config and then click on "Connect:
+Make sure to have the below config and then click on "Connect":

 <img width="612" height="747" alt="image" src="https://github.com/user-attachments/assets/4d816a3d-352a-4573-8382-edcc55dcc624" />